What is love? And the answer is: God is love.

 the sheet that covers all nations;

-Especially when the tides seem against us and life’s ferocious waves want to drag us down we need to remember the end of God’s story.
+When the tides have turned against us and life’s ferocious waves want to drag us down we need to remember the end of God’s story.
 We need to remember who has won.